Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable5.md

 # User Interface (D)

 Please refer to the project description document on ELC for the complete descripton and requirements for this checkpoint.
 We will start checking the results in class on *Monday 2/6/23*.
 Groups who volunteer to go on Monday will be graded with more leniency.
+Groups that do not pass on Monday will be able to retry at the end of class on Wednesday with no grade penalty.
+If your team passes on the first try (i.e., 70% or higher), congratulations!
+You will not be allowed to retry.

 # Summary